Nick181818/G16_VLSI/Final Capstone Project/GAYAZ/README.md

  <img src="https://github.com/GayazPatan/Images/assets/156210984/eeb3c389-f1cf-478a-99f3-d78ab34aef46" width="720px" height=auto />
 </p>

-* <i><b>Store unit</i></b>
+* <i><b>Load unit</i></b>

  Load unit, also known as a load/store unit, is a component within a CPU responsible for handling load and store operations between the CPU and memory.
-Load operations involve transferring data from memory to CPU registers, while store operations involve transferring data from CPU registers to memory.
+Load operations involve transferring data from memory to CPU registers, while store operations involve transferring data from CPU registers to memory.Once the memory address is calculated, the load unit initiates a memory access operation to read or write data.
+This involves sending a request to the memory subsystem, specifying the memory address and the desired operation (read or write).The load unit is a critical component of the CPU's memory subsystem, responsible for efficiently transferring data between the CPU and memory.
+Its performance and efficiency significantly impact the overall performance of the CPU and system.

 * <i><b>Store unit</i></b>